Fischerfredl/flask-expects-json/README.md

 ## Default values

 Normally validators wont touch the data.
-By default this package will fill in missing default values provided in the schema.
+By default this package will not fill in missing default values provided in the schema.
+If you want to you can set `fill_default=True` explicitly.
 The validation will be performed after this action, so default values can lead to invalid data.
-If you dont want this behavior set ```fill_defaults=False``` as a paramter to ```expects_json```.

 ## Testing